 In South Dakota, 21 percent of state prisoners were Native.

-Indians have the second largest state prison incarceration rate in the nation.
+Indians have the second largest state prison incarceration rate in the nation. - DISEASE

 The Tuberculosis rate on Lakota reservations is approx 800% higher than the U.S national average.